spring-guides/gs-spring-boot/README.md

 }
 ```

-- `@Configuration` tags the class as the source for defining beans for the application context.
+- `@Configuration` tags the class as a source of bean definitions for the application context.
-- `@EnableAutoConfiguration` tells Spring Boot to get going and start adding beans based on classpath settings, other beans, and property settings.
+- `@EnableAutoConfiguration` tells Spring Boot to get going and start adding beans based on classpath settings, other beans, and various property settings.
-- `@EnableWebMvc` signals Spring MVC that this application is a web application and to activate key behaviors for that.
+- `@EnableWebMvc` signals Spring MVC that this application is a web application and to activate key behaviors such as setting up a `DispatcherServlet`.
 - `@ComponentScanning` tells Spring to look for other components, configurations, and services in the the `hello` package, allowing it to find the `HelloController`.

 The `main()` method uses Spring Boot's `SpringApplication.run()` method to launch an application.
+Did you notice that there wasn't a single line of XML?
+No **web.xml** file either.
+This web application is 100% pure Java and you didn't have to deal with configuring any plumbing or infrastructure.

 The `run()` method returns an `ApplicationContext` and this application then retrieves all the beans that were created either by your app or were automatically added thanks to Spring Boot.
+It sorts them and prints them out.

 To run it, execute: